Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2024/05/new-appointments-at-eth-zurich.md

 (Photograph: private)

 Dr Maarten Nachtegaal (*1974), currently Private Lecturer at ETH Zurich and Group Leader at the Paul Scherrer Institute (PSI), as Adjunct Professor in the Department of Chemistry and Applied Biosciences at ETH Zurich.
 Maarten Nachtegaal is an expert on beamline operando X-ray measurements.
 His work combines inorganic chemistry and chemical physics, with a focus on further developing synchrotron techniques in order to investigate the structure of catalysts and improve catalytic processes.
 Maarten Nachtegaal is highly regarded in his field and is a dedicated and successful supervisor and mentor.

+## Award of the title of “Professor of Practice”

 (Photograph: Meret Branscheidt)